FthrsAnalytics/presentations/R Visuals/README.md

 ## Usage

-To view the Power BI report, open `report_1.pbix` with Power BI Desktop.
+To view the Power BI report, open `R Visuals in Power BI.pbix` with Power BI Desktop.
+You will have to update the file_path parameter to reference the location of your source files.

 For the R Scripts, ensure you have an R environment (I use RStudio) with necessary libraries installed.

 ## Additional Resources